V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Add the idlers, and screws
 * Using the holes in the top of the core drive the screws
-* These just need to hit the nylocks, they do not need to be snug
+* These just need to hit the Nylock, they do not need to be snug
 * The idlers should be extremely free to rotate

 ---